 Following Nepal, I moved to the Bay Area for a guy—which worked out pretty well (cuz we’re married now.
 Woop-woop!).
 I continued teaching in Oakland—this time as an after-school program manager for BUILD, a nonprofit that teaches entrepreneurship to high school students.

-And now we live in Austin.
+We now live in Austin.
 I do Knowledge Management for BUILD and spend the rest of my time writing and pursuing publication.
-I am actively seeking publication for a novel — a modern-day retelling of Pride & Prejudice set in sororities and fraternities in the south.
+I am actively seeking publication for a novel — a queer retelling of Pride & Prejudice set in sororities and fraternities in the south, based on my experiences while at OU.
 I am also working on a new collection of short stories set in a cult.